awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Generic.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Converting.App.Generic.html)

-1. Select **Don't cast bind variables to SQL types** to avoid casting bind variables to SQL types\.
+1. Select **Don't cast bind variables to SQL types** to avoid conversion of bind variables types to SQL types\.
 This option is available only for an Oracle to PostgreSQL conversion\.

    For example, your source application code includes the following Oracle query: